-Whether you’re looking to tumble against extreme circumstance or build a cozy hut against the storm, the best survival games are those that truly let you master the elements.
+Whether you’re looking to tumble against extreme circumstances or build a cosy hut against the storm, the best survival games are those that truly let you master the elements.

 We’ve recently been reminded of just how powerful the best survival games can be.
-These are the games that immerse you into a new and interesting world, right before stacking you against their harsh conditions, depleted resources, or aggressive wildlife, forcing you to manage your various materials in order to stay alive.
+These games immerse you in a new and exciting world, right before stacking you against their harsh conditions, depleted resources, or aggressive wildlife, forcing you to manage your various materials to stay alive.

-These titles are the enjoyable, if not sometimes flawed, highlights of the genre, ranging from pure survival simulators to roguelikes with strong survival elements.
-In no particular order, these are the 16 best survival games of all time.
+These titles are enjoyable, if not sometimes flawed, highlights of the genre, ranging from pure survival simulators to roguelikes with solid survival elements.
+These are the 16 best survival games of all time in no particular order.

 Possibly one of the most infamous survival games in the genre, Rust has become known for the emergent gameplay held therein.
-Open voice chat allows players to talk amongst themselves as though they were really standing next to one another, and this makes for some really interesting team dynamics as people cheat, manipulate, or support one another while fending off hunger, thirst, and cold.
+Open voice chat allows players to talk amongst themselves as though they were standing next to one another.
+This makes for fascinating team dynamics as people cheat, manipulate, or support one another while fending off hunger, thirst, and cold.

-Add to this a highly customisable base system, flying vehicles, a randomised map, and dense weapon variety, and you’re left with an incredible experiment into what the genre can be at its craziest.
+Adding to this a highly customisable base system, flying vehicles, a randomised map, and dense weapon variety, you’re left with an incredible experiment into what the genre can be at its craziest.

 Ark: Survival Evolved

 Ark is a survival game with dinosaurs.
-Sounds cool enough, right?
-Often Ark gets compared to Rust because they entered Early Access at around the same time and both feature open-world PvP combat, but they’re really fundamentally different games.
+Sounds cool enough.
+Ark often gets compared to Rust because they entered Early Access at around the same time, and both feature open-world PvP combat, but they’re fundamentally different games.

-Where Rust often sees you raiding someone else’s base unawares 30 minutes after you spawn, in Ark it takes a lot longer to get to the point where you can actually compete against the players who have put in their hours on the grindstone.
-And because it rewards that grindier gameplay loop, there’s less incentive for senseless violence, which promotes more peacemaking between players.
+Rust often sees you raiding someone else’s base unawares 30 minutes after you spawn; in Ark, it takes a lot longer to get to the point where you can compete against the players who have put in their hours on the grindstone.
+And because it rewards that grittier gameplay loop, there’s less incentive for senseless violence, promoting peacemaking between players.

 Where Rust sees you shooting other players on sight, Ark focuses more on developing your base, taming your dinosaurs, and building your online posse, and when it gets going, it can be an enjoyable ride.

-Eco is an incredibly interesting title – part survival game, part sustainability simulation – that features a diverse and interactive ecosystem that you have to keep alive.
-It has been lauded as a great educational tool for teaching younger audiences about how to respect the planet, with certain pathways of industry meeting a negative feedback loop.
+Eco is an intriguing title – part survival game, part sustainability simulation – that features a diverse and interactive ecosystem that you must keep alive.
+It has been lauded as a great educational tool for teaching younger audiences about how to respect the planet, with specific pathways of industry meeting a negative feedback loop.

 If you burn coal, you can endanger the planet.
-If you cut down too many trees, you can endanger the planet.
-But on top of all this, there’s still the incoming threat of a giant meteor that you have to find a way to destroy, lest all life on earth perish anyway.
-It’s wholesome and pretty, with a propulsive sense of urgency baked into its mechanics.
-An all-round insightful experience.
+If you cut down too many trees, you can jeopardise the world.
+But on top of all this, there’s still the incoming threat of a giant meteor that you have to find a way to destroy, lest all life on earth perishes anyway.
+It’s wholesome and pretty, with a propulsive sense of urgency baked into its mechanics—an all-around insightful experience.

-This legendary 2D sidescrolling epic needs no introduction – it was 2011’s resource gathering, dig-straight-down sim whose blippy soundtrack still features as a part of the meme discourse 10 years later.
+This legendary 2D sidescrolling epic needs no introduction – it was 2011’s resource gathering, dig-straight-down sim whose blippy soundtrack still features part of the meme discourse ten years later.

-Featuring simple inventory mechanics, an in-depth base building system, vendors, an interesting arsenal of weapons, and hectic boss fights, Terraria is an absolute time sink.
+Featuring simple inventory mechanics, an in-depth base building system, vendors, an exciting arsenal of weapons, and hectic boss fights, Terraria is an absolute time sink.
 Plus, the vanilla game boasts some quality-of-life additions that took Minecraft eight years to implement.
-We really don’t need to say more, do we?
+We don’t need to say more, do we?

-Currently in Early Access, Among Trees is a survival game that focuses on the cozier and more gentle elements of survival games.
-If you’re looking for a game that doesn’t exactly pit you against the elements as much as let you curl up in them, look no further.
+In Early Access, Among Trees is a survival game that focuses on the cozier and more gentle elements of survival games.
+If you’re looking for a game that doesn’t precisely pit you against the elements as much as let you curl up in them, look no further.

 It’s exciting to see where this game will head with further updates.

-If Among Trees is a nice game, The Forest is its bizarro-world counterpart.
-It’s a dark, frighteningm and eerie survival game that serves as the complete antithesis to the friendlier corners of the genre.
+If Among Trees is an excellent game, The Forest is its bizarro-world counterpart.
+It’s a dark, frightening and eerie survival game that serves as the complete antithesis to the friendlier corners of the genre.

 For fans of the horror genre, The Forest offers an uncanny and terrifying world for you to fend against, with inventory management and base building mechanics that assist you on the quest to save your child.